Man dies after being shot during robbery in Opa-locka

 "The phone they can sell in the street (for) 50, 40 bucks.
 They killed my son for 50, 40 bucks," he said.

-Surveillance video shows someone in a hoodie walking up to Alvarez and speaking with him before pulling out a gun.
+Surveillance video shows someone in a hoodie walking up to Alvarez and speaking with him before pulling out a gun and shooting the victim.

+The shooter fled in a white Mazda sedan, according to Miami-Dade police.

-Alvarez's family is now pleading with someone to come forward with information.
+Alvarez's family is now pleading for someone to come forward with information.

 "I'm offering $5,000 to anyone who knows what happened to my son," Alvarez Sr. said.